gruntwork-io/terragrunt-infrastructure-catalog-example/README.md

 ## Repository Contents

+> **Note**: This code is solely for demonstration purposes.
+This is not production-ready code, so use at your own risk.
+If you are interested in battle-tested, production-ready Terragrunt and OpenTofu/Terraform code, continuously updated and maintained by a team of subject matter experts, consider purchasing a subscription to the [Gruntwork IaC Library](https://www.gruntwork.io/platform/iac-library).

 This repository contains the following components to help you get started on building out your own infrastructure catalog:

 ### OpenTofu Modules